Friday, 26 August 2016

 Once we had all the gear packed and ready to leave the caves for the last time and head for home, we stepped back into our trusty snow shoes and started off following our tracks back to the main path.

-We made the mistake of thinking that it would be easier heading back, since we had eaten and drunk most of our supplies.
 In fact the reverse is true.
 With all the food eaten there was not enough weight to keep the sledges stable, and, especially in the cross-hill sections, they insisted on rolling over at every possible opportunity, attempting to drag us downhill the quick way.

 That did make the first half of the return trip a bit harder, but it was quite funny watching the gear spill out of the sledge every few steps until we managed to lash it better into place.